Mive82/psa-docs/raspberry/README-raspberry.md

 ## GUI App

 The GUI App, also named `PSA App` is written using Qt 5.
-The raspberry doesn't have a window manager, so it's rendering a fullscreen using `eglfs`.
+The raspberry doesn't have a window manager, so it's rendering a fullscreen window using `eglfs`.
 The app is structured around tabs, where each tab shows a customized widget.
 Each widget is self contained, and only aware of itself.
 Additional information is communicated to the widget from the Main window using signals and slots.

 For additional information, consult the code.